usd-cs/COMP-49X-24-25-instructors-intro-project/.github/pull_request_template.md

 **Type of Change:** _TODO:_ Pick one of the following: New Feature, Bug Fix, or Other.

-_TODO: Provide a brief overview explaiing the rationale for the changes made in this pull request._
+**Summary:** _TODO: Briefly summarize the changes made in this pull request, including the rationale for the changes._

 ## UI/UX Implementation